The Bahamas vacation rentals

 While the weather in the Bahamas is perfect year round, it does tend to rain in late summer and fall, which aligns with hurricane season from June through October.
 Summers are warm and humid but offer great conditions for enjoying the beach and water-based activities.
 The months of December through April are the most popular time to book houses for rent in the Bahamas, as there is generally little rain, and the weather is warm.
 The most popular event of the year is Junkanoo, which takes place every Boxing Day (December 26) and New Year’s Day.
 This spectacular event features a colorful parade that includes people in elaborate costumes dancing to the music of drums and horns.

-What are the top things to do in The Bahamas?
+Top things to do in The Bahamas

 Beach lovers looking for white sand, calm currents, and crystal-clear water should visit the Exumas.
 This chain of 365 islands is divided into Great Exuma, Little Exuma, and the Exuma Cays.
 The pristine beaches here aren’t the only thing that draws travelers to the shores: the area is home to a group of friendly native pigs that you may spot swimming on an uninhabited cay dubbed Pig Beach.